Trek Hidden Costa Rica

 Day 2 San Isidro de General

 Early morning departure to San Isidro de General (known to the locals as Perez Zeledon).
 Located near the General River and famous Mount Chirripo, the highest mountain in Costa Rica, this region is well-known but few travelers stay to find out why.
-A free afternoon gives you the chance to explore the main square and get geared up for tomorrow’s hiking adventure.
-At night we will try the local cuisine at one of the many sodas (local eateries) found in San Isidro.
+A free afternoon gives you the chance to explore the main square (approx. 3km from the hotel) and get geared up for tomorrow’s hiking adventure.
+At night grab some dinner and enjoy the atmosphere in San Isidro.
 Please note it will be necessary to repack your bags according to the packing list provided for our excursion to Piedras Blancas as it is an early departure on the morning of Day 3.
-Estimated travel time: 3-4 hours
+Estimated travel time: 4 hours

 Day 3 Piedras Blancas/Lopez home (1L,1D)

-Today we embark on a 3-day, two night excursion with a locally owned and operated adventure company to a community called Piedras Blancas (white stones), found in the heart of the Zona de los Santos region.
+Today we embark on a three day, three night excursion with a locally owned and operated adventure company to a community called Piedras Blancas (white stones), found in the heart of the Zona de los Santos region.
 The journey is always half the fun, so we will leave town in the back of pickup trucks, traveling as the locals have for years to find our trail head in the small town of Brujo.
+In Brujo, there is time to grab some breakfast before the hike.
 Once we are geared up and ready to go our local English-speaking trekking guides will explain the flora and fauna while we hike.
-The thick canopy provides for great bird-watching and animal spotting.
-Our first day’s trek will be the most challenging day and will take roughly 4 hours to complete.
-The jungle path is clear and easy to walk on, but does have rocks and tree roots that people need to watch out for.
-The hike will be a mixture of ascents and decents, which can make this feel tougher than just a straightforward hike.
+The thick canopy can provide opportunities for limited bird-watching and animal spotting.
+Our first day’s trek will be the most challenging day and will take roughly six hours to complete.
+The jungle path is clear, but does have rocks and tree roots that people need to watch out for.
+The hike will be a mixture of ascents and descents, which can make this feel tougher than just a straightforward hike.
 In the rainy season (May-Nov) it can be muddy and slippy underfoot, so you might want to bring walking sticks for this section.
 Please bear in mind that the humidity sometimes makes the hike a bit more difficult, it is very important to have water bottles, we can fill them up in the fresh water springs along the trail.
 The hardest part is known as 'la cuesta roja' (the red hill) and is an uphill section that lasts for about 20-30 minutes.
 Keep your eyes open while on the trail, it is not uncommon to see howler monkeys and toucans while on route.
+Please be aware that good physical condition is necessary for this trek.
 We will be welcomed with open arms and a much needed home-cooked meal at the Lopez family home.
 Once home to 18 children (most of whom are all grown up now) there are plenty of beds for everyone all under one roof.
 The night will be spent eating, sharing stories of the day’s trek and playing cards with the family members around the stove.
-Estimated travel time: 2 hours of driving and 4 hours hiking, depending on the pace of the group.
+Estimated travel time: 2 hours of driving and 6 hours hiking, depending on the pace of the group.

 Day 4 Piedras Blancas/Granados home (1B,1L,1D)

 Today we will participate in various activities around the Lopez family farm.
-Splitting into smaller groups travellers will have the opportunity to rappel down a hidden waterfall located a 20 minute walk from the home, and make their own dulce (sugar cane candy) at the family Trapiche (the machine used to take the juice out of the sugar cane).
-A short 1 hour hike takes us to another local house, the Granados family, for the night.
+Splitting into smaller groups travellers will have the opportunity to make their own dulce (sugar cane candy) at the family Trapiche (the machine used to take the juice out of the sugar cane).
+After the tour, take a dip in the river to cool off in the jungle heat.
+A short one hour and a half hike takes us to another local house, the Granados family, for the night.
 While at the Granados household, our local guides, with the help of the mother of the house, will explain how to make fresh cheese and breads.
 A swim down by the river and some great traditional Tico cooking will make this stay at Los Granados nothing less than incredible.
-Estimated travel time: 1 hour hiking, depending on the pace of the group.
-INCLUDED ACTIVITIES: Trapiche tour, waterfall rappelling, bread making
+Estimated travel time: 1 hour 30 minutes hiking, depending on the pace of the group.
+INCLUDED ACTIVITIES: Trapiche tour, bread and cheese making

 Day 5 Piedras Blancas/Fonseca home (1B,1L,1D)

 Today we’ll awake at the Granados Family house with a fresh home-cooked meal and get ready for a 2 hour hike through the rainforest to Los Fonseca’s retreat.
 Located right on the river we will cross over to the house by using a cable car.
 At the Fonseca’s, we’ll enjoy the sounds of both the Savegre River and the waterfall that is directly in front of the dining area.
 The wildlife in the area is stunning, sit around and watch the hummingbirds come right up to the house.
 Feeling adventurous?
-We will have the opportunity to zip line over the Rio Savegre, capturing a bird’s eye view of this stunning landscape and of the rainforest.
-Our local guide will also bring us through the medicinal plant area, where we will be educated on the extensive number of plants and trees that can be used for several cures and health aids.
+Using the proper equipment, take the opportunity to climb one of the giant trees in the rainforest.
 Another full day ends with a traditional sauna to relax and reflect on the day’s events.
 Reward yourself with making homemade chocolate for desert with the coca beans collected right from the garden.
 Estimated travel time: 2 hours hiking, depending on the pace of the group.
-INCLUDED ACTIVITIES: Zipline, Medicinal plant talk, Traditional sauna, homemade chocolate making.
+INCLUDED ACTIVITIES: Zipline, Tree climbing, Traditional sauna, homemade chocolate making.

 Day 6 Dominical (1B,1L)

 Time to put the boots back on and hike to La Casa de Piedra (house of rock).
-40 minutes into our hiking journey we will stop at a resting point to learn about the interesting medicinal and non-medicinal plants that form a fantastic garden along the slopes of our newest challenge.
-Just 2 more hours to the top you are awarded by the stunning views of your home for the night.
+One hour into our hiking journey we will stop at a resting point to learn about the interesting medicinal and non-medicinal plants that form a fantastic garden along the slopes of our newest challenge.
+It's just half an hour more to the top you are awarded by the stunning views of your home for two nights.
 Twin 85-foot waterfalls cascade over the cave where we will sleep, don’t think tight spaces – this is what we call an open cave and you will have no trouble enjoying the surroundings.
 A free day for exploring the area, the local guides will plan a number of activities depending on the group’s interest and energy levels.
 Options include a number of hikes to the surrounding falls, waterfall rappelling, cliff jumping and swimming in the natural pools.
-Estimated travel time: 1 hour driving and then 2-3 hours hiking, depending on the pace of the group.
+Estimated travel time: 1 hour driving and then one and a half hours hiking, depending on the pace of the group.
 INCLUDED ACTIVITIES: hikes to natural pools, waterfall rappelling.

 We will make an early morning start so we can optimize our beach time.
 Upon arrival at the trail's end we will be picked up in a private van and taken to Uvita, a small beach town on the Southwestern Pacific coast.
 Now you deserve some quality rest and relaxation time.
 Free day for hanging out in the hammock reading a book.
 For those that are still looking for another adrenaline rush, surf lessons are available.
 Other options could be a visit to the Ballena Marine National Park where between December to April you might witness the migration of Humpback whales through the area.
 If it’s not the right season, no worries – horseback riding, snorkeling, SCUBA diving or a visit to Cano Island are all great options.
 Estimated travel time: 2 hours hiking followed by 1 hour of driving.